LemonMind/pimcore-save-string-operations/README.md

-# Replace strings permanently using Grid Options
+# Replace or concat strings permanently using Grid Options

-It's Pimcore Bundle to replace strings permanently using Grid Options.
+It's Pimcore Bundle to replace or concat strings permanently using Grid Options.
 It will save replaced strings directly in object

 ## Installation